SpiritByte/SeatingAssignment/README.md

 ### Prerequisites

 ```
-* Python3
+- Python3
-* Visual Studio Code [for editing]
+- Visual Studio Code [for editing]
 ```

 ### Downloading

 1. Download ```main.py``` to download the program

+## The Program

-## Running the tests
+Running the tests and some commands to use to simplify the program

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why
+### Running The Tests

+Run ```main.py```

+Every number between 1 and 7 will result in that number of seat being reserved, all in contiguous blocks of seats.

+### Commands

 ```
-Give an example
+E - Exits the program
+R - Resets the map of seats
+P - Prints the current map of seats
 ```

 ## Built With